 Whether anxiety is mental illness, or a lack of faith seems to me, an irrelevant question.
 Humans are cohesive beings.
 Our mental/emotional/physical/spiritual components are not separate from one another.
 We are not dualistic in nature.

-Our physicality is not separate from our emotions, neither is our spirituality separate from the condition of our minds and hearts.
-Not that we are slaves to our mentality or physical shells, but the condition of one does not leave the condition of the others unaffected.
+Our physicality is not separate from our emotions, nor is our spirituality separate from the condition of our hearts and minds.
+Not that we are slaves to our mentality or physical shells, but the condition of one part of who we are does not leave the other parts unaffected.

 How should we handle anxiety as the Church?

 People are longing for permission to struggle.
 They are longing for a safe place to be made whole, amongst the crowd.
 For all that humans are, we aren’t created to overcome, or even manage life’s trials alone or in hiding.
-The Church was commanded to carry one another’s burdens, not mask them.
+The Church is commanded to carry one another’s burdens, not mask or ignore them.

 Let’s start by actively removing the stigma of anxiety and allow people to admit fear without fear of being admitted.
 Rather than quoting scripture, let us live out scripture with the anxious.
 Perhaps it is a faith issue.
 Maybe it’s a mental one.
 Chances are, it’s a mixture of both.